 Hats off to Newsle!
 Well done, LinkedIn!

-It’s official; two guys in a dorm room is the new startup paradigm.
+It’s official; two students in a dorm room is the new startup paradigm.
 This past Monday, news tracking site Newsle, which was co-founded by two Harvard sophomores, was acquired by a pillar of social media, LinkedIn.

 Here in Cambridge, we are thrilled to see the success of yet another alumnus of our startup program.
 When we met Jonah and Axel in early 2012, we were impressed with their ideas for Newsle and thought they had real potential.